 |Photo Credit: Arrival / Paramount Pictures|

 Based on Ted Chiang's short story Story of Your Life, linguist Dr. Louise Banks (Amy Adams) with physicist Ian Donnelly (Jeremy Renner) are recruited into a special military operation to communicate with the creatures which initially harbor ill intentions.
-Together, the duo work with other countries to prevent an accelerating war.
+Together, the duo work with other countries to prevent war.

 The science fiction genre has had a rough go recently.
 Audiences can mostly count on a franchise like Star Wars to transport them to another galaxy, while others have failed to live up to the hype like Independence Day: Resurgence.
 Ones that aren’t quite so loud like Interstellar, which invites big ideas about human nature but falls short either in the story or execution.
 There isn't a 'wrong kind' of sci-movie, but quietly, with its characters, story, and interaction with extraterrestrial beings, Arrival hits all of the right notes.

 For one, the ever dependable Amy Adams leads with grace and complexity.
 Her character Louise is wholly composed when the end of the world hits by sticking to her normal routines like going to lecture her classes and watching the news in her office.
 When she’s recruited by Colonel Weber (Forest Whitaker), that same sense of perseverance continues even when the government higher-ups are counting on her to deliver.
 She’s resourceful to go about making contact the right way, and through her progress, we see her confusion, happiness, and trepidation in a fractured environment.